allegroai/clearml-server/docs/install_gcp.md

 To upgrade **trains-server** on an existing GCP instance based on one of these Custom Images, SSH into the instance and follow the [upgrade instructions](../README.md#upgrade) for **trains-server**.

+## Network and Security

+Please make sure your instance is properly secured.

+If not specifically set, a GCP instance will use default firewall rules that allow public access to various ports.
+If your instance is open for public access, we recommend you follow best practices for access management, including:
+- Allow access only to the specific ports used by Trains Server (see [Default Trains Server Service ports](#default-trains-server-service-ports)).
+Remember to allow access to port `443` if `https` access is configured for your instance.
+- Configure Trains Server to use fixed user names and passwords (see [Can I add web login authentication to trains-server?](./faq.md#web-auth))

 ## Released versions

 The following sections contain lists of Custom Image URLs (exported in different formats) for each released **trains-server** version.